shanep/cs208-p4-starter/README.md

 ![example1](public/img/example1.png)

+- You can reference how to make a form in Section 3.2 of the textbook

 ## Task 2 - Add CSS

 The default styling is pretty plain 🙁.
 So for this task you need to add some